telerik/maui-docs/controls/entry/events.md

 ---
 title: Events
 page_title: .NET MAUI Entry Documentation - Events
-description: "Use the exposed events of the Telerik UI for .NET MAUI Entry control."
+description: Learn how to use the exposed events of the Telerik UI for .NET MAUI Entry control.
 position: 5
 previous_url: /controls/entry/entry-events
 slug: entry-events